deekshithh/docker_commands/README.md

 docker network create my_network
 ```

-Run two elasticsearch container in the same network with an alias called search.
+Run two elasticsearch containers in the same network with a network alias 'search'.
 ```
 docker container run -d --network my_network --network-alias search elasticsearch:2 docker container run -d --network my_network --network-alias search elasticsearch:2
 ```

-Using the alpine container we can look up for the ip addresses and the corresponding domain names of the containers in the network.
+Using the alpine container we can check the ip addresses and the corresponding domain names of the containers in the network.
 ```
 docker container run --rm --net my_network alpine nslookup search
 ```

-When you curl the 'search' domain it will different elasticsearch containers each time.
+When you curl the 'search' domain it will point to different elasticsearch containers during each request.
 ```
 docker container run --rm --network my_network centos curl -s search:9200
 ```